Kgkkjjj/WebBrowser/README.md

 ## Net Installer

-A script `net_installer.sh` installs OpenB from the internet without compiling.
-It downloads the latest release archive, extracts it and installs the `openb` binary to `/usr/local/bin`.
-The complete `data` directory is copied to `/usr/local/share/openb` so the start page works when running outside the source tree.
-Any JavaScript files from `extensions` are installed to `/usr/local/share/openb/extensions`.
+A script `net_installer.sh` installs OpenB from the internet by cloning the source, compiling it and copying the files into standard locations.
+The `openb` binary is installed to `/usr/local/bin` and the `data` directory is copied to `/usr/local/share/openb` so the home page works when running outside the source tree.
+Any JavaScript files from `extensions` are installed to `/usr/local/share/openb/extensions` alongside `server.py` for the search backend.

 Run it with:

 ```bash
 ./net_installer.sh
 ```

+The script requires `git`, `make` and a working C compiler.
+It will fetch the latest code, build the browser and install it system wide.

 Root privileges are required for the installation step.
 Ensure the required build dependencies for GTK and WebKit2GTK are installed on your system.